LibreHealthIO/lh-ehr-laravel/README.md

 `composer require global squizlabs/php_codesniffer`

 **NB:**
-- Ensure to point the git hooks to the `.githooks` by running `git config core.hooksPath .githooks`
 - When you have modified or made changes to a file, ensure to run `./vendor/bin/phpcs` to ensure all files are valid or fix them using `./vendor/bin/phpcbf`.

+Also you can use pre-commit hooks to point the git hooks to the `.githooks` by running `git config core.hooksPath .githooks` for validating upon committing.

 ## Troubleshooting